-Domestic violence, sexual assault and child abuse can impact anyone, regardless of social status, ethnic background, sex or sexual orientation.
+Domestic violence, sexual violence and child abuse can impact anyone regardless of gender, age, sexual orientation, race, ethnicity, religion, social standing and immigration status.
 The signs of an abusive relationship are numerous and varied, depending on the type of abuse.

 - Sexual Assault: 203-333-2233

 Here are some questions to ask yourself about your relationship with your partner: